-Taro roots and leaves both have great flavours.
-They can be cooked and impart a nutty flavour, whereas the leaves taste like cabbage.
+Taro roots and leaves both have great flavors.
+They can be cooked and impart a nutty flavor, whereas the leaves taste like cabbage.
 Taro roots are used to prepare curries, fried for chips, cakes, roasted, boiled, steamed, pureed etc.

 |Principle||Nutrient Value||Percentage of RDA|

 Hope you liked our post on taro root benefits.
 Have you tried Taro?
 Leave us your comments below.